-It’s easy to fill your plate with quick, beige meals, but aim for foods that are red, orange, yellow, and green.
-Not only will it taste great, your plate and skin will look great.
-And, although we’re here today to talk about food for glowing skin, it’s incredibly important that you also stay hydrated and drink plenty of water!
+It’s easy to fill your plate with quick, beige, or brown meals, but aim instead for foods that are red, orange, yellow, purple, and green.
+Not only will they taste great, but your plate and skin will look great, and your body will have everything it needs to maintain health.
+And although we’re here today to talk about food for glowing skin, it’s also incredibly important that you also stay hydrated by drinking healthy, fresh, colorful juices and plenty of water!

-Like many other skin-loving ingredients, carrots contain high levels of vitamins A + C, which prevent early aging and protect collagen.
-Carrots also have anti-inflammatory properties to fight puffiness.
-Ever try a carrot smoothie?
-Well, this one is delicious and has added benefits from coconut and strawberries.
+Like many other skin-loving ingredients, carrots contain high levels of vitamins A and C, which help protect collagen.
+Carrots also have carotenoids and other anti-inflammatories [source] to fight puffiness, sun damage, and aging.

-Papayas are an absolutely delicious tropical fruit, and they also have great benefits for your skin.
-Topically, it’s a natural exfoliant, which is an essential part of creating a glow effect.
-It’s also full of antioxidants [source]!
+Papayas are an absolutely delicious tropical fruit, and they have excellent benefits for your skin.
+Topically, they work as a natural exfoliant, which is an essential part of creating a glow effect.
+They are also full of antioxidants [source]!

 10. Dark, leafy greens

-Spinach and kale are great sources of beta-carotene (the plant form of vitamin A), which is known to help protect skin against the sun’s harsh rays.
-Protecting our skin while out in the sun—no matter the season—is crucial in keeping glowing skin.
+Spinach and kale are great sources of beta-carotene, one of the carotenoids that are known to help protect skin against the sun’s harsh rays [source].
+Protecting our skin while out in the sun—no matter the season—is crucial for maintaining glowing skin.
 Vitamin A also promotes new cell growth, which keeps skin looking fresh, while iron aids in circulation.

 Purple + Brown foods

-Walnuts contain high levels of omega-3 fatty acids, which improve your skin’s elasticity, and vitamin B, a natural anti-aging tool.
+Walnuts contain high levels of omega-3 fatty acids, which improve your skin’s elasticity and protect it from sun damage and aging [source], and vitamin E, a natural anti-aging tool [source].
 Like other nuts, their oil makes a great moisturizer.
-You can also easily incorporate nuts into your diet, including desserts, salads, muffins, and much more.
-Nuts in general include zinc, which helps eliminate blemishes and prevent stretch marks.
+All nuts include zinc, which helps eliminate blemishes [source] and prevent stretch marks.

-Photos by Ana Stanciu
+Photos by Ana Stanciu42